stedy/simple-webstats/README.md

 simple-webstats
 ===============

-Simple stats for web traffic to a server
+Simple stats for visualizing web traffic to a server